AFLplusplus/AFLplusplus/docs/env_variables.md

   - If you are Jakub, you may need `AFL_I_DONT_CARE_ABOUT_MISSING_CRASHES`.
     Others need not apply, unless they also want to disable the `/proc/sys/kernel/core_pattern` check.

-  - Coverage estimation only: `AFL_CRASH_ON_HASH_COLLISION` will crash on detected (Re)Hash collisions.
-If this is not set only a warning is displayed instead of Aborting the Fuzzing campaign.
-You could also increase `AFL_N_FUZZ_SIZE` to mitigate the chance of a (Re)Hash collision.

   - If afl-fuzz encounters an incorrect fuzzing setup during a fuzzing session (not at startup), it will terminate.
 If you do not want this, then you can